AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/exception-handling.md

 ### ![correct](../../../assets/yes.svg) Write to the exception log

-Exceptions should always be logged in this way, regardless of further actions, unless there is a compelling reason not to.
+Write to the exception log using the following pattern, regardless of further actions, unless there is a compelling reason not to.

-This approach automatically saves the `$e->getMessage` to the log message and the `$e` object to the context, following the [PSR-3 context standard](https://www.php-fig.org/psr/psr-3/#13-context).
-This is done in `\Magento\Framework\Logger\Monolog::addRecord`.

 ```php
 try {